zenml-io/zenml/docs/book/mlops_stacks/model_deployers/custom.md

 ---
-description: Extend ZenML to implement a custom Model Deployer
+description: How to develop a custom model deployer
 ---

 To deploy and manage your trained machine learning models, ZenML provides a